 Wingstop will offer 5.8 million shares between $12 and $14 per share through Morgan Stanley, Jeffries, and Baird.
 The company plans to list on the NASDAQ under the ticker WING.
 Pricing for this issue is expected for Thursday night.

 InvuityIVTY 4.0 million shares expect to price at a range of $14 to $16 per share through Piper Jaffray, Leerink, and Stifel.

 Axovant SciencesAXON 17.9 million shares expect to price at a range of $13 to $15 per share through Jeffries, Evercore, and RBC Capital Markets.

 Friday June 12

-Wingstop: 5.8 million shares expect to price $16 to $18 per share through Morgan Stanley, Jeffries, and Baird.
+Wingstop WING 5.8 million shares expect to price $12 to $14 per share through Morgan Stanley, Jeffries, and Baird.

 Yulong Eco-MaterialsYECO 2.3 million shares expect to price at a range of $6.25 to $7.25 per share through Axiom Capital Management and Northland Securities.